 ANTH 283 Introduction to Medical Anthropology

 Examines human health and healing systems from evolutionary and cross-cultural perspectives.
 Using a case study approach, explores individual- and population-level experiences of illness and healing, while providing the tools to evaluate global disease patterns and international health promotion and education programs.
+Recommended: ANTH 101 Introduction to Anthropology or ANTH 110 Introduction to Cultural Anthropology.

 Notes